 By the 1940s, the small communities of Bandini, Laguna, and Rosewood Park were dominated by railroads and industry.
 In the 1950s, industrialists advocated incorporation.
 On 28 January 1960, with 895 yes votes, Commerce nominally became a city.

 Compton is a primarily Latino suburb of Los Angeles named after settler Griffith Dickenson Compton.
 Both presidents Bush lived there starting in 1949.
 In the 1950s, it became known for its barn dances and emerged as a center of Country & Western music.
 In the 1980s, it was known for producing electrofunk and gangsta rap acts.
-Today it’s home to is home to the Compton Cricket Club.
+Today it’s home to the Compton Cricket Club.

 Cottage Grove is a micro-neighborhood within Adams Hill composed of just fourteen mostly Tudor Revival homes built between 1924 and 1928 and situated along Cottage Grove Avenue.
 The City of Glendale designated it an historic district in 2009.